OValery16/gender-age-classification/README.md

 * Note: For the sake of simplicity, I use Keras for the YOLO implementation, but I usetensorflow for the other graphs.

+* Note2: Don't forget to download the weight and to put them in th corresponding folder (ageWeights/freeze_graph/genderWeights)
+	* This link to each of them is available in the folder

 ## Know prediction errors

 Several prediction errors could happen in the following case: